 You think one day this will all turn out to be a big bubble and become illegal.
 Well, talking solely on proof that is in front of our eyes: there’s more chance of it not happening than it happening.

 Yes, cryptos are not a substitute for legal tender anywhere, but some countries allow trading in Bitcoins.
 The list is small as of now, but it will undoubtedly grow as more and more people become owners of cryptos.

-In 2021, emerging markets like the Philippines and Costa Rica have integrated cryptocurrencies in their financial systems in some way or the other.
+In 2021, emerging markets like the Philippines and Costa Rica had integrated cryptocurrencies in their financial systems in some way or other.